Healthdirect Free Australian health advice you can count on.

 What is advance care planning?

 Advance care planning involves planning for your future healthcare.
-The process of advance care planning helps you outline your values, beliefs and preferences about your health and wishes about your future healthcare.
+The process of advance care planning helps you outline your values and beliefs and your preferences for your future healthcare.
 Advance care planning will help guide your loved ones and doctors to make decisions on your behalf that align with your values, in a situation where you aren’t able to do this yourself.

 What is an advance care directive?